Terry Dowling: The 1990s: The 'Rynosseros Cycle'

-An uncollected Tom Tyson story, "Down Flowers" was published in Orb (Sept 1999).
-This tale will appear in The Complete Rynosseros.
+A long-uncollected Tom Tyson story, "Down Flowers" was published in Orb (Sept 1999).
+This appears in The Complete Rynosseros.

 During the same decade, Dowling published the collection An Intimate Knowledge of the Night, in which stories are linked by a framework narrative.
 The protagonists are himself (i.e. Terry Dowling the writer) and a character called Ray, an outpatient from a mental hospital who calls Dowling late at night to talk of synchronicities and to exchange stories.
 Some critics saw this linking material as 'contrived' but it was praised by others.

 Dowling also published the collection of linked science fiction stories Wormwood.

 21st century

-Dowling spent the first several years of the 2000s authoring the scenarios for several PC adventure games published by the Polish firm Detalion.
+Dowling spent the first several years of the 2000s authoring the scenarios for several PC adventure games published by the Polish video game developer Detalion.

 He also expanded The Essential Ellison: "To celebrate the golden anniversary of Harlan Ellison's half a century of storytelling, Morpheus International, publishers of The Essential Ellison: a 35-Year Retrospective, commissioned the book's primary editor, award-winning Australian writer and critic Terry Dowling, to expand Ellison's three-and-a-half decade collection into a 50-year retrospective.
 Mr. Dowling went through fifteen years of new stories and essays to pick what he thought were the most representative to be included in this 1000+ page collection."

-Dowling was awarded a PhD in Creative Writing from the University of Western Australia in 2006 for his mystery/dark fantasy/horror novel, Clowns at Midnight, and accompanying dissertation The Interactive Landscape: New Modes of Narrative in Science Fiction, in which he examined the computer adventure game as an important new area of storytelling.

-Dowling's 2010 horror novel Clowns at Midnight has been compared to the work of John Fowles.
+Dowling was awarded a PhD in Creative Writing from the University of Western Australia in 2006 for his horror novel, Clowns at Midnight, and accompanying dissertation The Interactive Landscape: New Modes of Narrative in Science Fiction, in which he examined the computer adventure game as an important new area of storytelling.
+Clowns at Midnight has been compared to the novel The Magus by John Fowles.

-Dowling holds the distinction of having more stories than any other single writer selected for the anthology series Year's Best Horror and Fantasy (edited by Ellen Datlow and Terri Windling during its twenty-year run from 1988 to 2008.
+Dowling holds the distinction of having more stories than any other single writer selected for the anthology series Year's Best Horror and Fantasy (edited by Ellen Datlow and Terri Windling) during its twenty-year run from 1988 to 2008.

 Dowling retired in 2013 from his position as lecturer at the June Dally Watkins Finishing School.
 He continues to run writing courses at the University of Sydney – the introductory "Magic Highways" workshops and the more advanced "Dream Castles" workshops.